 - You need long-term care services, like in-home nursing.

 However, these benefits aren't standard in all policies.
 If your policy doesn't have them, you can add them for an extra charge.
-The price of these add-ons varies based on factors like policy type, your age, health, and the chosen living benefits.
+The price of these add-ons varies based on factors like policy type, your age, health, and the chosen living advantages.

 Conclusion

-Living benefits are add-ons available with a life insurance policy, either at no additional cost or for a small fee.
+Life insurance with living benefits are add-ons available with a life insurance policy, either at no additional cost or for a small fee.
 They allow you access a portion of the death benefit — usually up to 80% — when a qualifying event occurs.

 You can use the funds to cover medical expenses not included in your healthcare plan.
 In most cases, your death benefit is reduced in proportion to the amount you withdraw early.